ATB-UQ/atb_docs/docs/source/general/searching_molecules.rst

 Searching for Molecules
 =======================

 Before submitting a molecule, check if it already exists within the ATB database.
-This can be done by using a structure search or by using searching through the database.
+This can be done by using a structure search or by using search terms to search through the database.

 Structure Search
 ----------------